zalando-stups/spring-boot-zalando-stups-tokens/README.md

 ### Migration from Zalandos STUPS env to Zalandos K8s env

-Most common issue users do is not mounting the the credentials.
-Make sure you have something like this in your `deployment.yaml`:
+A common issue is not mounting the the credentials.
+Please use the example below as a guide line.

 ```
 ...